alevdg/VolleyZone-CAPSTONE/README.md

   <p align="center">
     Capstone Project: VolleyZone is a social platform for volleyball players and enthusiasts ✨
     <br>
-    Developed with Angular, Bootstrap, and Firebase.
+    Developed with Angular, Bootstrap and Firebase.
     <br />

   </p>